crmcog/sf-cog/docs/admin-guide/10-introduction.md

 ## Salesforce Editions

-Salesforce.com comes to you in different editions that varies the available functions and available customisation options.
+Salesforce.com comes to you in different applications and flavours that provides different functions and customisation options.

+The applications are grouped under the core functions like Sales Cloud, Service Cloud, etc. like we saw in the previous paragraph.
+The different flavours of a product that provide varying levels of complexity are called "editions".

 As with anything in nature, the more you want -> the more you pay.

 Popular editions are below -